joaofelipesus/mychat/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project aims to serve as a study case of rails 6, ActionCable and MaterializeCSS

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7.1

 * System dependencies
+  - Docker
+  - docker-compose

 * Configuration
+  - docker build
+  -docker-compose up

 * Database creation
+  - docker-compose run --rm app bundle exec rails db:create

 * Database initialization
+  - docker-compose run --rm app bundle exec rails ddb:migrate
 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...